kriegsman/cranberry-relish/README.md

 # Directions

-Combine all ingredients in a saucepan.
-Bring the mixture to a boil; then reduce the heat and simmer for 15 minutes.
-Remove the cinnamon stick.
-Cool, then refrigerate.
+1. Combine all ingredients in a saucepan.
+2. Bring the mixture to a boil; then reduce the heat and simmer for 15 minutes.
+3. Remove the cinnamon stick.
+4. Cool, then refrigerate.

 This will keep in the refrigerator for 2-3 weeks or it can be frozen in plastic containers.
-The recipe makes 6 cups of relish which is good with turkey, ham, chicken or pork.
+The recipe makes 6 cups of relish which is good with turkey, ham, chicken, pork, or just a spoon.